otrv4/otrv4/otrv4.md

 generators, g2 and g3.
 It also begins the construction of the values used in the final comparison of the protocol.
 A valid SMP message 2 is generated as follows:

 1. Determine Bob's secret input `y`, which is to be compared to Alice's secret `x`.
 2. Pick random values `b2` and `b3` (448 bits) in `Z_q`.
-These will used during the
+These will used during
-DH exchange to pick generators.
+   the DH exchange to pick generators.
 3. Pick random values `r2`, `r3`, `r4`, `r5` and `r6` (448 bits) in `Z_q`.
 These
-will be used to add a blinding factor to the final results, and to generate zero- knowledge proofs that this message was created honestly.
+   will be used to add a blinding factor to the final results, and to generate zero-knowledge proofs that this message was created honestly.
 4. Compute `G2b = G*b2` and `G3b = G*b3`.
 5. Generate a zero-knowledge proof that the value `b2` is known by setting `c2 = HashToScalar(3 || G*r2)` and `d2 = r2 - b2 * c2 mod q`.